 So, this kind of motivation as he thinks about this.
 He also appeals to God who is one who saves and protects him because he recognizes his own helplessness before his enemies.
 And he calls on the one that he trusts in.

 So here, even in his doubts and feeling of distance from God's presence, he's still acknowledging the reality of the relationship that he has with the Lord.
 And so that's important here.
 So even though, you know, he's asking, you know, where is God in the midst of this?
-You know, what's what's happening here?
+You know, what's happening here?
 He's also at the same time recognizing that there is still a relationship.

-So he's remembering the way that I characterize this.
+So, he's remembering the way that I characterize this.
 He's remembering in the dark what he's seen in the light.
 And so here, it's an important aspect of lament because we can easily lose sight of our reality when our emotions get the better of us.

 So sometimes we kind of, you know, don't really recognize here.
-So the darkness and the loneliness can sometimes, you know, color our vision so that we can't really see clearly in this way.
-So what we have is that we see the psalmist here looking beyond.
+So, the darkness and the loneliness can sometimes, you know, color our vision so that we can't really see clearly in this way.
+So, what we have is that we see the psalmist here looking beyond.

-So it's at these times that, you know, recognizing that he can look beyond and we could pray and still know that God is still our God.
+So, it's at these times that, you know, recognizing that he can look beyond and we could pray and still know that God is still our God.
 And that even though we feel like he's forgotten us, he exemplifies here well that, you know, that he recognized who God is and the relationship that he has with God, even in that as well.
 So he doesn't forsake what he knows to be true about God and his relationship with him.

 So even though he feels that, he also reminds himself in this way.
 And so this is where, you know, this confession of trust and assurance of being heard here.
 So unlike, you know, other psalms, this is where it's different.